Mausumi-Nanda/optiva-inc-demo-hugo-cms/site/content/products/_index.md

 main:
   heading: Optiva Knowledge Base
   description: >
-    We hold our hard to our belief that Customer is GOD
+    We hold hard to our belief that Customer is GOD
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/products-grid3.jpg